yagyaanshK/standard_model/README.md

 # standard_model
 Using the standard model of particle physics, trying to visualize all the particles (fundamental and composite) in a "3D" plot, bringing to life all the symmetries present in nature!

+The code successfully:

+1. Creates two distinct 3D plots for fundamental and composite particles
+2. Shows particle interactions with color-coded lines:
+	~ Red for strong force
+	~ Blue for electromagnetic force
+	~ Green for weak force (fundamental particles only)
+3. Uses different colors for particles and antiparticles
+4. Includes proper legends and labels
+5. Adds analysis functions (in terminal) to understand mass groupings and charge symmetries